CE Marking Responsibilities for Manufacturers, Importers and Distributors

 He asked me to open the lid every few minutes.
 It was my responsibility, he explained, as I had chosen to sit next to the lever.
 He gave me the nickname 'The new Sauna Master'.

-Just as this was my responsibility and his responsibility to throw in water, so have importers, manufacturers and distributors of products different responsibilities.
+Just as this was my responsibility and his responsibility to throw in water, so have importers, manufacturers, authorised representatives and distributors of products different responsibilities.